ACL Wildcard Mask Calculator

 No bits are fixed, so the match size is 4,294,967,296. |

-Automatic dotted-mask detection follows a practical heuristic.
+Automatic dotted-mask detection uses a conservative heuristic.
 A contiguous dotted value whose first octet is at least 128 is treated as a subnet mask, except for all-zero and all-one edge values.
 Other dotted values are treated as wildcard masks.
-For ambiguous reviews, forcing the dotted value to subnet-mask mode or wildcard-mask mode makes the interpretation explicit.
+Forcing the parse mode removes that guess from the review when the pasted list is known to use one format.

 |---|---|---|